Member Assistance Program

 Similar to an Employee Assistance Program (EAP), MAP provides help to resolve the challenges and anguish that arise from a variety of concerns.
 Such issues may include: stress, depression, addiction, domestic violence, workplace harassment/violence, retirement concerns, cost of prescriptions, financial crisis, joblessness, homelessness, interpersonal relations, trauma and grief, terrorism and natural disasters, suicide prevention, employment-related drug testing, and DWI/DUI or substance-related legal problems.

-Anti-Opioid Campaign
+Anti-Opioid Misuse Campaign

 We believe in the power of prevention, education, and intervention to increase members' awareness of the dangers of opioid abuse, to reduce stigma, and to save lives.